Artist, Writer, Activist

 The overriding theme of my Earth walk has been to tackle the issue of poverty.
 This is something I have tried to examine from every avenue available to me.
 As an undergraduate student at the University of Minnesota and as a conceptual artist seeking to enlighten society, the issues of racism, classism and poverty have been my driving force.

 I have come to the conclusion that homelessness and hunger represent our societal ground zero.
-The homeless of today are our lepers.
-We are the untouchables, dehumanized, vilified and criminalized for having the audacity to want to stay alive without money in our pocket.
-While I was living on the street and later in a shelter, I saw firsthand how vicious the scorn and judgement can be and how long it takes to heal from that trauma.
+The homeless of today are our lepers, the untouchables, dehumanized, vilified and criminalized for having the audacity to want to stay alive without money in the pocket.
+I have seen firsthand how vicious the scorn and judgement can be and how long it takes to heal from that trauma.

 There are many, many pieces of the narrative surrounding homelessness that are being neglected at best and good people who want to make a difference need to know the truth.
 This is why I wrote my memoir, The Lightworker’s Guide to Homelessness.
-Far too many people still seem to be under the impression that the only people who end up homeless are drug addicts, criminals or lazy.
-Despite plenty of research to the contrary, this bias has not yet been eradicated from our collective psyches enough to ensure affordable and supportive housing is widely available.
-Withholding basic necessities from disabled citizens is not something we should ever allow ourselves to grow this accustomed to.
+Withholding basic necessities from disabled citizens is not something we should ever allow ourselves to grow accustomed to.

 The cultural aspects of our economy (media, celebrity, advertising) has created a spiritual and psychological void we can all sense.
 As we compete to get our piece of the pie, we actually find we experience less free time, less opportunities to reflect and connect with nature and fewer options and resources.
-And this is true for over half of all working Americans.
-We have come face to face with the immorality of excessive hoarding of economic resources yet find ourselves without recourse.
+And this is true for well over half of all working Americans.
+We have come face to face with the immorality of excessive hoarding.
 We have allowed ourselves to succumb to ego driven manipulation and this shows clearly that we have reached a developmental plateau of a moral and spiritual nature that we cannot afford to ignore any longer.

 As we gather the energy and determination to make this leap into walking forward in a co-creative dance with each other, we must remember to love each other, to create many examples of this so it becomes the theme -the highlight- of our collective history.
 Humans really do love each other.